BBBaden-Moodle-userscripts/BBBaden-Moodle/README.md

             <!-- EditColumnContent   -->
             <td><img src="https://github.com/MyDrift-user/EditColumnContent/raw/main/column-logo.svg" alt="ICON" width="30" height="30"></td>
             <td>EditColumnContent</td>
-            <td>allows you to remove unwanted navigation items</td>
+            <td>Allows you to remove unwanted navigation items.</td>
             <td><a href="https://github.com/MyDrift-user">@MyDrift-user</a></td>
             <td><a href="https://github.com/MyDrift-user/EditColumnContent">GitHub</a></td>
         </tr>
     </tbody>
 </table>

 ## Contributing
 If you would like to contribute to any of the projects listed here, feel free to submit a pull request.
 Contributions are always welcome!